Jefferson County, Nebraska

 Jefferson County is a county in the U.S. state of Nebraska.
-As of the 2020 United States Census, the population was 7,240.
+As of the 2020 United States census, the population was 7,240.
 Its county seat is Fairbury.
 The county was named for Thomas Jefferson, third President of the United States of America.
 In the Nebraska license plate system, Jefferson County is represented by the prefix 33 (it had the thirty-third-largest number of vehicles registered in the county when the license plate system was established in 1922).

 History

-Jefferson County was founded on 26 January 1856, and its governing structure was organized in 1864.
+Jefferson County was founded on January 26, 1856, and its governing structure was organized in 1864.
 It was named for Thomas Jefferson, third president of the United States.

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed south out of Jefferson County.

 Geography

 Jefferson County lies on the south line of Nebraska.
 Its south boundary line abuts the north boundary line of the state of Kansas.
 The terrain of Jefferson County consists of low rolling hills, whose leveled tops are largely used for agriculture.
 The Little Blue River flows southeastward through the southwestern-middle of the county.
 The county has a total area of 576 sqmi, of which 570 sqmi is land and 5.5 sqmi (1.0%) is water.

+The county has the distinction of being the most “landlocked” county (or county equivalent) in the United States.
+A person must travel through 21 administrative divisions before reaching any ocean or the Great Lakes.